 Jim Buie has closely observed American politics since the 1960s.
 His political awakening began at the age of six, when he sang ditties for Terry Sanford, who was running for governor of North Carolina, and John F. Kennedy, who was running for president.
 Four years later, with the help of his sister, he made a poster referring to President Lyndon Johnson’s two beagles “Him and Her,” and declaring that “Me, Him and Her, Are All for LBJ.”
 After waving this poster at a rally in Raleigh, NC, he shook hands with President Johnson.

-Believe it or not, he has been keeping a diary of his reactions to American politics since he was 14 years old, following in the footsteps of his mother and uncle, who kept diaries of their reactions to political events since 1928.
+Believe it or not, he has been keeping a diary of his reactions to American politics since he was 14 years old, following in the footsteps of his mother and uncle, who wrong long letters of their reactions to political and historic events since the 1930s.